UD-Math-Data-Science-1/notes/_sources/statistics/distributions.md

 plt.title("PDF of normal distribution, mu=1, sigma=2");
 ```

-For normally distributed data, a common definition of outliers is to reject values that satisfy $|x-\mu|>2\sigma$, which would discard about 5% of values on average.
-A less aggressive criterion uses $3\sigma$ instead of $2\sigma$.

 ## Kernel density estimation

-It can be helpful to go from a discrete distribution, as described by a histogram, with a continuous function that estimates the PDF.
+It can be helpful to go from a discrete distribution, as described by a histogram, to a continuous function that approximates the PDF.
 One technique to do this is called **kernel density estimation** (KDE).

 Let $g(x)$ be a normal distribution with mean zero and a chosen variance.
 If we have samples $x_1,\ldots,x_n$, define